nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ## **Appendix: Requirements**

-### Product scope
+### Product scope (v1.1)

 **Target user profile**:

-* has a need to manage a significant number of contacts
-* prefer desktop apps over other types
-* can type fast
-* prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+* NUS students who want to connect with seniors/other students with common academic paths
+* Freshmen looking to get advice from their seniors in the same course or taken the same modules
+* Students who want to get internship advice from others who have worked in that company
+* Students who want to know more about their friends and seniors' schedules to be able to find time to connect with them

+**Value proposition**: Being able to find contacts with similar traits and being able to view their schedule to find an appropriate time to connect with them.

 ### User stories